gourmetjs/gourmet-ssr/docs/tutorial-2.md

 ### src/containers/PublicPage.js

-`PublicPage.js` has been edited slightly to apply Bootstrap's CSS class name `container` to the container `div` and to remove the placeholder message.
+`PublicPage.js` should be edited slightly to apply Bootstrap's CSS class name `container` to the container `div` and to remove the placeholder message.

 ```js
 import React from "react";